BigEggTools/PowerMode/options/particles.md

 The fixed color of particles.

-Only when "Show Streak Counter" toggle button is enabled, this section of settings can be updated.
+Only when "Color Type" Selector choose "Fixed", this field can be edit.

-**Note:**

-> When "Fixed" color type is selected at **Color Type** Selector.

 ### **Max Total** Textbox